engapa/kafka-k8s-openshift/openshift/README.md

 kubernetes v1.6.1+5115d708d7
 etcd 3.2.1
 ```
->NOTE: Minishift has configured the oc client correctly to connect to local Openshift cluster properly.
+>NOTE: minishift has configured the oc client correctly to connect to local Openshift cluster properly.

+It's possible to start an Openshift machine by the CLI directly, try `oc cluster up --create-machine`,
+or if you want to use a specific docker machine rather than create a VM then type `oc cluster up --docker-machine=<machine-name>`.

 Now Openshift cluster is ready to we could deploy the kafka cluster by the web console or through the shell command client (CLI):